BitPangea/bitpangea/thechronicle/README.md

 The Chronicle is the official historical record of BitPangea.

-It preserves the major milestones, decisions, institutional developments, discoveries, and turning points through which the World has taken shape over time.
+It preserves the major milestones, decisions, institutional developments, discoveries, design transitions, and turning points through which the World has taken shape over time.

 The Chronicle is not a daily task list or technical changelog.

-Its purpose is to preserve history.
+Its purpose is to preserve history — including the constitutional periods through which BitPangea was defined and the Creator Period through which the World begins to be intentionally designed.

 ---